BillSchultzPhD/BillSchultzPhDsite/content/publication/pnas-uganda/index.md

 publication: "*the Proceedings of the National Academy of Sciences, 116*(49)"
 publication_short: ""

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: This study evaluates the effectiveness of a Stakeholder Engagement (SE) intervention in improving outcomes for communities affected by oil and gas extraction in Western Uganda.
+The study design is a randomized controlled trial where villages are randomly assigned to a treatment group (participating in SE) or a control group (not participating).
+Data are collected via household surveys at baseline and end line in 107 villages in the Albertine Graben.
+We find that SE improves transparency, civic activity, and satisfaction with issues that most concern the people under study.
+While satisfaction has improved, it is too early to ascertain whether these interventions improve long-term outcomes.
+These results are robust when controlling for spillover effects and other subregional fixed effects.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
+Proin tincidunt magna sed # ex sollicitudin condimentum.

 tags:
 - Source Themes